HITS-AIN/GPCC.jl/README.md

 To that end, start julia with multiple threads.
 For instance, you can start julia with 8 threads using `julia -t8`.
 We recommend to use as many threads as physical cores.

 To get the most performance, please read this note [here](https://carstenbauer.github.io/ThreadPinning.jl/dev/explanations/blas/) concerning issues when running multithreaded code that makes use of BLAS calls.
-In most cases, the following easy instructions suffice:
+In most cases, the following instructions suffice:
 ```
 using LinearAlgebra
 BLAS.set_num_threads(1) # Set the number of BLAS threads to 1